+Since humans are social creatures, we already possess the ability to think this way.
 But given the way the educational system functions, ideals are never emphasized.

-Practical wisdom is also "humanistic thinking," which is concerned with the moral improvement of the individual and then, by extension, of society.
+Perhaps it might be better to refer to critical thinking as "humanistic thinking," since it is chiefly concerned with the moral improvement of the individual and then, by extension, of society.

-How can we rediscover the habit of practical wisdom?
-We can do so, by focusing on those aspects of our cognition that skill denies, such as, doubt, questions, ideals, symbolic thinking, the imagination, harmony, and moral judgment.
+How can we rediscover the habit of critical thinking?
+We can do, by focusing on those aspects of our cognition that skill denies, such as, doubt, questions, ideals, symbolic thinking, the imagination, harmony, and moral judgment.

 When we look for meaning and value, we begin with doubt, with hesitation, with being unsure, because we have to decide between two or even more possibilities.
 Doubt gives us pause, which we often need in order to think things though.